dh-epfl-students/dhlab-cultural-weaponisation-ukraine-benchmark/README.md

 #### Proportion regarding Ur/Ru articles

-I used a small and large sets of ukraine/russia related keywords in order to filter articles that are related to Ur / Ru.
+To identify how much each of the top 10 users focused on Ukraine- or Russia-related content, I filtered their edited articles using both small and large sets of keywords related to these two countries.

 ```python
 ukraine_keywords_small = [
     "ukraine", "ukrainian", "kyiv", "kiev", "crimea", "crimean", "kuban", "donbas", "donetsk", "luhansk",